AmyLindsay1/ChefsKiss/_recipes/recipe1.md

 2 cups water Salt, to taste

 METHOD:

 1. Wash the rice and soak in enough water for 30 minutes.

 2. Heat the oil in a deep non-stick pan, add the bay leaves, cloves, cardamoms, cinnamon stick, cumin seeds, garlic and ginger and sauté for a few seconds.

 3. Add the onion and sauté on a medium flame for 2 to 3 minutes or till the onion turns golden brown in colour.

-4. Add the tomato, coriander, mint and 1 cup of water, mix well and cook on a medium flame for 1 minute
+4. Add the tomato, coriander, mint and 1 cup of water, mix well and cook on a medium flame for 1 minute.

 5. Add the rice, remaining 1 cup of water and salt, mix gently and cook ona medium flame for 5 to 7 minutes or till the rice is cooked.

 6. Serve hot.